w4hns1nn/photobox_raspberrypi/README.md

 # photobox_raspberrypi

-With love made photobox in python for raspberrypi.
+With love made photobox in python for raspberrypi and any DLSR camera.

 ## Hardware:
 - raspberry pi
 - button for a few bucks
 - wood box
-- camera
+- camera DLSR
 - old screen to display  the photos

 ## Software